Institution

 Since 1998, the exhibition spaces are also used every other year by the Berlin Biennale for Contemporary Art.
 Founded through a private initiative in 1996, the Berlin Biennale has been receiving exclusive funding as a lighthouse project from the Kulturstiftung des Bundes (German Federal Cultural Foundation) since 2004.
 Since then, KUNST-WERKE BERLIN e.
 V. functions as the support association of the Berlin Biennale.

 In 2016, it was decided to restructure KUNST-WERKE BERLIN e.
 V. and form two institutional branches: KW Institute for Contemporary Art and the Berlin Biennale for Contemporary Art.
-Gabriele Horn—the successor of Founding Director Klaus Biesenbach who had served as Director of both institutions since 2004—remained Director of the Berlin Biennale while Krist Gruijthuijsen was appointed new Director of KW Institute for Contemporary Art in July 2016.
+Gabriele Horn—the successor of Founding Director Klaus Biesenbach who had served as Director of both institutions since 2004—remained Director of the Berlin Biennale while Krist Gruijthuijsen was appointed Director of KW Institute for Contemporary Art in July 2016.
+In May 2024 Emma Enderby became the new Director of KW Institute for Contemporary Art.

 Since its inauguration, KW has aimed to critically examine current tendencies within society through the production, display, and discourse of contemporary art.
 By means of exhibitions, commissioned works, and various event formats, KW has aligned itself with the national and international art and cultural discourse through collaborations with artists and other institutions.